 An area of increasing importance and urgency in Canadian society is the health of our senior citizens.
 Current research on seniors provides important evidence linking regular exercise to general health, yet according to the Canadian Community Health Survey, only a small minority of senior men and women have sufficient physical activity to maintain optimal health benefits.
 The problem appears to be one of action rather than one of knowledge.
-While 98% of people over the age of 50 are aware that physical activity is important to maintaining their health, only a minority of senior women and men get sufficient physical activity to maintain optimal health benefits.
-One potential barrier to seniors' participation in sport and physical activity is prevailing cultural attitudes and stereotypes, which in North America tend to be predominantly negative towards seniors.
+While 98% of people over the age of 50 are aware that physical activity is important to maintaining their health, only a minority of senior women and men get sufficient physical activity is prevailing cultural attitudes and stereotypes, which in North America tend to be predominantly negative towards seniors.
 My interest in this study was in exploring attitudes towards both aging and physical activity that seniors hold in the hope of further elucidating this gap between knowledge and action.
 In addition, I examined seniors' notions of 'successful aging' and their role models of the aging process.
 While work on role models for young people is well established, very little research has examined the individuals that seniors look to as role models of their own aging.